ysgurjar/pp2-flip-card-game/README.md

     </details>
 8. As a player, after winning the game I want to have an option to share my results with others.

-    Feature Implementation: Pending, to be covered in the next sprint
+     **Feature Implementation**: Pending, to be covered in the next sprint

 9. As a player, after winning the game I want to go to the next level.

-    Feature Implementation: Select next level automatically when the user succeeds and take him back to levels page so he can read the rules for the selected level.
+     **Feature Implementation**: Select next level automatically when the user succeeds and take him back to levels page so he can read the rules for the selected level.

     <details><summary>Screenshot</summary>